gvtsch/gvtsch.github.io/content/Blog/Supervised, Unsupervised and Reinforcement Learning — A brief overview.md

 ### Classification

 In classification, models are trained to divide the input data into fixed categories.
-One example, which we will also cover in a later article with Python code, is the publicly available [[2024-04-01-Neural_networks_MNIST|MNIST]] database, which consists of $60.000$ examples in the training dataset and $10.000$ examples in the test dataset.
+One example, which we will also cover in a later article with Python code, is the publicly available [[Neural networks explained, using the MNIST example|MNIST]] database, which consists of $60.000$ examples in the training dataset and $10.000$ examples in the test dataset.
 These are handwritten digits stored in $28x28$ pixel grayscale images.
 Each image is linked to a unique label or observation variable.

 ![MNIST dataset, image from [Wikipedia](https://de.wikipedia.org/wiki/MNIST-Datenbank)](https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png)

 _MNIST dataset, image from [Wikipedia](https://de.wikipedia.org/wiki/MNIST-Datenbank)_

 The training data set is now used to train the model (often a convolutional neural network) and the test data set is used to test and validate the model.
-For this purpose, each image is fed into the model, which makes a prediction (classifying it into one of the ten categories/digits, see [[Softmax]]).
+For this purpose, each image is fed into the model, which makes a prediction (classifying it into one of the ten categories/digits, see [[Softmax Activationfunction]]).
 During training, the model is constantly updated to improve this prediction.
 We will also take a closer look at this process in Python code in a concrete example.

 Further examples are: